A&Spire to Illuminate Pillar 2

 Year 1: The Core Curriculum Diversity Advisory Group submitted a report that is currently under review.
 The initiatives outlines in the report will begin in the fall of 2021, with a Diversity Advisory Group providing ongoing leadership in this area.

 2.4 Assess the Core: In Year 1 develop and approve an assessment plan and begin the assessment of the Core according to the assessment plan (an annual task with a report going to Core Curriculum Advisory Committee [CCAC] at the end of each year); and by Year 5, the Office of the Core will conduct a meta assessment of the core curriculum and provide a report to the Dean.
-The Director of the Core will work with the Provost’s Office, the chairs of the Core Curriculum Diversity Advisory Group, and the chairs of the A&S Diversity Taskforce in assessing the extent to which the diversity requirements of the Core are being implemented.
+The Director of the Core will work with the Provost’s Office, the chairs of the Core Curriculum Diversity Advisory Group, and the chairs of the A&S Diversity and Belonging Task Force in assessing the extent to which the diversity requirements of the Core are being implemented.

 Year 1: Lauren Poor, Director of the Core, completed the assessment plan and implementation will begin in the coming academic year.
 The plan includes a Unified Core Curriculum website that outlines a diversity and inclusion plan, dashboards, CAE graduation requirements and general education matrix for all units.